The good news is that the world is finally starting to open up again after the 2020 lockdown.

 Last March, 47% of everyone in employment did some work at home.
 Although some staff have now returned to the office, some people are working from home permanently, with others balancing working at the office alongside remote working.

 With hybrid working becoming more commonplace, 'third workplaces' are increasing in popularity.
 These are cafes, pubs, hotels, coffee shops and co-working spaces where staff can work.

 Third workplaces are popular with staff as they do not have the distractions that home or the office can.
 Plus, working in a new environment can help foster creativity.

 There are now even startups that focus on helping staff find temporary office space

 If you redesign your office or have staff working from home, you will need to consider the following:

-Electrical equipment testing
+Electrical equipment testing (PAT testing)

 You may have additional equipment that needs testing.
 For example, monitors and electrical equipment in video conferencing rooms, or extension leads required to help space staff desks out.